opensourceBIM/BIMbots-FreeCAD/log.md

-* 2019.02.11 Monday: Scheduled meeting with Leon, discovering, general plan
+* 2019.02.11: Discovering, RTFM, made a general plan
-* 2019.02.12 Tuesday: Started bimbots.py, implemented a couple of simple connection functions
+* 2019.02.12: Started bimbots.py, implemented a couple of simple connection functions
+* 2019.02.15: Implemented authentication up to the point where we get auth codes from the bimserver